Kargil War: WMDs and the nuclear factor

 Since Pakistan and India each had weapons of mass destruction, many in the international community were concerned that if the Kargil conflict intensified, it could lead to nuclear war.
-Both countries had tested their nuclear capability in 1998 (India conducted its first test in 1974 while it was Pakistan's first-ever nuclear test).
-Many pundits believed the tests to be an indication of the escalating stakes in the scenario in South Asia.
+Both countries had tested their nuclear capability in 1998, marking India's second nuclear test and Pakistan's first.
+Many political pundits believed the tests to be an indication of the escalating stakes in the scenario in South Asia.
 When the Kargil conflict started just a year after the nuclear tests, many nations desired to end it before it intensified.